 Some athletes claim marijuana helps them.
 We look at the the science behind this newly-legalized substance and how it can impact performance, for better or worse.

-This past May, Prem Linskey finished fourth in The Endurance Society’s Infinitus 250-miler– a rugged multi-day trail race through the Moosalamoo National Recreation Area.
+A few years ago, Prem Linskey finished fourth in The Endurance Society’s Infinitus 250-miler– a rugged multi-day trail race through the Moosalamoo National Recreation Area.
 Linskey has also competed in a handful of other ultra distance trail races around the state.

 One of his training secrets?
 Linskey uses cannabis.
 “It helps me deal with pain, inflammation and nausea and helps me eat,” he says.